rylei-m/USU_2024_PS1_Script_For_SSL/README.md

 https://cryptobook.nakov.com/cryptographic-hash-functions/secure-hash-algorithms
 https://csrc.nist.gov/projects/hash-functions

+### Key Exchange Algorithms
+KEAs are cryptographic protocols used to securely establish a shared secret key between two or more parties over an insecure communication channel.
+- Diffie-Hellman Key Exchange: A secure key exchange method first introduced in 1976.
+It relies on discrete logarithms in a finite field.
+- Elliptic Curve Diffie-Hellman (ECDH): A variant of Diffie-Hellman that uses elliptic curves for key exchange.
+- RSA: An exchange that uses asymmetric cryptography.

+Key Exchange Vulnerabilities:
+- Man-in-the-Middle Attacks
+- Key Exchange Protocol Vulnerabilities

 ### Testing
 I am still experimenting with how to test this script.
 I am building this script on Fedora 40, and I am installing a VM to run the script.
 I am also looking into alternate testing methods.